 Specifically, there are software foundations that offer grants.
 You can check out the Python Software foundation, the Sloan foundation, and Mozilla Open Source Support.

-Once you get a certain amount of traffic, you can usher in the sponsors.
+If you have a lot of users downloading your project, you can have companies like BlueOcean sponsor your project.
 You can email companies that you will like to become sponsors with and send them your metrics or you can create a sponsorship form for companies to pitch you offers.
-A website that truly uses sponsors well is dev.to, a developer community website.
+A website that uses sponsors well is dev.to, a developer community website.
 It’s not open source, but the site has an open source/github aesthetic.
 You hardly notice the sponsors and there are no tacky ads.
 It’s a win-win.

-Providing paid support would be the next step in terms of monetization depending on the size of the project.
-In fact, it should be the first step, because many businesses won’t sniff your software if they can’t get reliable customer service.
+Providing paid support is one of the best ways to monetize, because many businesses won’t sniff your software if they can’t get reliable customer service.
 The point of using open source software is to save time, but if a business has to waste that time fixing issues with a project, then they might as well build their own.
 Your knowledge of the project is more valuable than the project in a sense.

 You can offer your expertise as a service for companies who don’t want to have their engineers run through the source code.
 You can provide installation, usage, and troubleshooting services to the company.
 Not to mention the optimization techniques that companies will want you to implement due to your know-how.

 But then you have the issue of the middleman and companies may be wary of paying the middleman when they can have the expert.
 At that point, the business hat has to come on again.
 If you’re making a lot of money in the service business, you might have to invest in a support engineer.
 If not, then you can always hike the price up to lower demand.
 Or do both.
 Again, people are always willing to pay a premium for excellent service.

 (I’m not in anyway sponsored by any of these companies I’m mentioning, by the way.)